Kshriva1/evdy-test/README.md

 - All the memorials are sorted by creationDate.
 Each row below a certain row is a continuation from the upper row.

+- The request to the API is made in the redux action which is called in the useEffect hook in the App component.
+UseState hook is used to maintain the component level state.

+- This application uses tachyons which is a CSS toolkit and is fast, readable and completely responsive.
+It reduces the amount of CSS we write in our application and we can add styles in our components using just class names.

 - If the first, middle or last name is undefined then it has been replaced by a empty string.

 - If the button is pressed the sorting changes by the last name of the decedent.

 - The memorials are shown in a form a list of card components.
-A Scroll component has been added to the cards to make it Scrollable.
+A Scroll component has been added to the cards to make it scrollable.

-- A Logo commponent has been added in the UI using Tilt package.
+- A Logo commponent has been added in the UI using the react-tilt package.
 The logo is tiltable if we hover over it.